Everything You Need To Know About New York's New Paid Family Leave Policy

 This year, the law allows new parents to take up to eight weeks of paid leave at half their average weekly wage.
 This is capped at half the New York State average weekly wage, which is currently $1,305.92.
 An employee’s average weekly wage is calculated using their last eight weeks of wages; the NYS average weekly wage is updated each year.
 Benefits will increase every year until 2021, when employees will be able to take 12 weeks of leave and receive 67 percent of their average weekly wage, up to 67 percent of the NYS average.

 Employers do not provide the benefits, nor do they pay for them.
-The program’s funding comes from a small payroll tax of .126 percent of an employee’s weekly wage.
+The program’s funding comes from a small payroll contribution of .126 percent of their weekly wage.
 Employee contributions are capped at $85.86 per year.

 New York State’s law does not require parents to take their leave in one chunk.
 Parents can spread it out however they want, taking off one or two days a week for a longer stretch of time, for example.
 They also do not have to take the leave immediately, only within 12 months of the qualifying event.
 This means that employees who became new parents at the end of 2017 are covered by this program.

 The paid family leave benefits are separate from short-term disability benefits.
-Stewart says it’s possible for new parents to be eligible for both.
-In that case, “they could take short-term disability first and paid family leave second.”
+Stewart says it’s possible for new parents to be eligible for both, but that they can’t be taken at the same time.
+In that case, “a birth mother, for example, may choose to take short-term disability first and paid family leave second.”

 How does the program differ from national benefits?